AraiEzzra/DDKCORE/Readme.md

 ```
 cat ~/.ssh/id_rsa.pub
 ```
-2. Copy this RSA key and add it to your github account in github -> settings -> SSH Keys and GPG Keysnano
+2. Copy `RSA key` and add it to your github account in `github -> settings -> SSH Keys and GPG Keysnano`

 **ERROR 8:**
 ```
 Failed to load http://<IP_ADDRESS>:9200/blocks/blocks/_search: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://<IP_ADDRESS>:7000' is therefore not allowed access.
 ```

-If you have that in your config file, then you should have seen an exception when you restarted the node, because * has special meaning in YAML.
+If you have that in your config file, then you should have seen an exception when you restarted the node, because `*` has special meaning in YAML.
 You should set your config as follows:

 1. Edit your config file
 ```